 7. Getting a Coffee in the Drive-Thru

-OK, I know this is the second time I'm mentioning coffee in this blog post, but it's true... when you're a mom, you suddenly appreciate both coffee and drive-thru's like a million times more than you ever did before!
+OK, I know this is the second time I'm mentioning coffee in this blog post, but it's true... when you're a mom, you suddenly appreciate both coffee and drive-thrus a million times more than you ever did before!
 Trust me, you'll be wishing everything was drive-thru!
-Sometimes it's just so nice to put the baby in her carseat and go through the Starbucks or Coffee Bean drive-thru for a little pick-me-up.
-Baby usually falls asleep (or stays asleep) in the carseat and gives you a chance to have a little down time, while also get out of the house and get some sunshine and *gasp* interaction with other adults!
+Sometimes it's just so nice to put the baby in their car seat and go through the Starbucks or Coffee Bean drive-thru for a little pick-me-up.
+My baby usually falls asleep (or stays asleep) in the car seat and gives me a chance to have a little downtime, while also getting out of the house and getting some sunshine and *gasp* interaction with other adults!
 So while saving money by drinking coffee at home is probably a good idea most of the time, it doesn't hurt to get out and get a special treat once in a while.
 If you're trying to limit your caffeine consumption, there are also plenty of non-caffeinated beverages that are just as tasty.
 Confession: I've also been known to pop over to Chick-fil-A sometimes as well.

 8. Alone Time with Hubby